siriusSupreme/sirius-builder/docs/en/layout.md

 });

 ```
 The `$width` parameter is used to set the width of the column elements, based on the `bootstrap` layout definition of the grid system.
-The `$element` parameter can be any object that implements the `Illuminate\Contracts\Support\Renderable` interface or any other printable variable.
+The `$element` parameter can be any object that implements the `Sirius\Support\Contracts\Renderable` interface or any other printable variable.